kyma-project/kyma/docs/getting-started/08-connect-external-application.md

   EOF
   ```

 4. Check that the ServiceInstance CR was created.
-The last condition in the CR status should state `Ready True`:
+This is indicated by the last condition in the CR status equal to `Ready True`:

    ```bash
    kubectl get serviceinstance commerce-mock -n orders-service -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"